Hermes sees 2013 sales growth above 10 percent

 It said sales continued to remain constrained by its production capacity but expanded two factories in the Isere and Charente-Maritime regions and planned to create two facilities in the Franche-Comte region.

-Paris-listed Hermes, which started as a saddle and harness maker in 1837, is Europe's third-largest luxury goods group in terms of market capitalization behind LVMH (LVMH.PA) and Richemont CFR.VX.
+Paris-listed Hermes, which started as a saddle and harness maker in 1837, is Europe's third-largest luxury goods group in terms of market capitalisation behind LVMH (LVMH.PA) and Richemont CFR.VX.

 (Reporting by Astrid Wendlandt; Editing by James Regan)